 His work with Android-based apps is also part of a larger goal to draw Google’s attention.
 Lemmel also has made it a point to better connect with SICE professors this past semester to tap into their experience.

 “During winter break, I thought that I needed to get out there and try to connect with the professors and get their perspective outside of the classroom,” Lemmel says.
 “I have built relationships with some of my professors.
 That contributes to a more inviting classroom that makes learning an enjoyable experience.”

-Lemmel has clear advice for any high school student wondering if IU and the School of Informatics and Computing is the place for them.
+Lemmel has clear advice for any high school student wondering if IU and the School of Informatics, Computing, and Engineering is the place for them.

 “Come and visit the campus and find out what all the programs offered in SICE are about,” Lemmel says.
 “If you simply start there, with perseverance, you can then find the resources necessary to drive yourself as far as you want to go within the realm of computing and beyond.”